percona/everest-doc/docs/administer/rbac.md

 ??? info "Permissions for resources"

-    !!! info "Important"
+    !!! warning "Warning"
-        If you have permission for specific namespaces, you can perform read, update, create, or delete actions on resources only within those namespaces.
-However, if you have permissions for all the namespaces, you can carry out these actions across all namespaces.
+        If you have permission for specific namespaces, you can perform read, update, create, or delete actions on resources **only** within those namespaces.
+However, if you have permissions for **all** the namespaces, you can carry out these actions across all namespaces.

     **Table: Privileges for the various resources in Percona Everest**